Robert Fogel: Without Consent or Contract: The Rise and Fall of American Slavery

 In 1989 Fogel published Without Consent or Contract The Rise and Fall of American Slavery as a response to criticism stemming from what some perceived as the cold and calculating conclusions found in his earlier work, Time on the Cross.
 In it he very clearly spells out a moral indictment of slavery when he references things such as the high infant mortality rate from overworked pregnant women, and the cruel slave hierarchies established by their masters.
 He does not write so much on what he had already established in his previous work, and instead focuses on how such an economically efficient system was threatened and ultimately abolished.

-Using the same measurement techniques he used in his previous work, he analyzed a mountain of evidence pertaining to the lives of slaves, but he focuses much more on the social aspects versus economics this time.
-He both illustrates how incredibly hard and life-threatening the work of a slave was, as well as how they were able to form their own culture as a resistance to slavery.
-His main point ultimately comes across, though, as he explains how a small group of very vocal and committed Evangelical Christian reformers led the fight against slavery until it became a political force that captured the attention of the President of the United States.
-His book delves deeply into why some of America's most widely respected leaders went from seeing slavery as a highly profitable workforce (which his findings indicate as true) to something that must be abolished on moral grounds.
+Using the same measurement techniques he used in his previous work, he analyzed evidence pertaining to the lives of slaves, but he focused much more on the social aspects versus economics this time.
+He both illustrated how hard and life-threatening the work of a slave was, as well as how they were able to form their own culture as a resistance to slavery.
+He explains how a small group of very vocal and committed Evangelical Christian reformers led the fight against slavery until it became a political force that captured the attention of the President of the United States.
+His book delves into why some of America's most widely respected leaders went from seeing slavery as a highly profitable workforce (which his findings indicated was true) to something that must be abolished on moral grounds.